 Suparna Galaxy, Leigh Alexander's spoof of Mass Effect.
 On the one hand, it's a vicious condemnation of the game's reliance on turgid mathematical infodumping and thinly-veiled Dating Sim elements to look meaningful.
 On the other hand, only a slavish fan of Mass Effect could have written a word of it.

-Hilli and Hannah Hindi (of The Hillywood Show) are more or less devoted to musical parodies of Twilight (allfourofthe movies), Pirates of the Carribean, Harry Potter, and other broad targets.
+Hilly and Hannah Hindi (of The Hillywood Show) are more or less devoted to musical parodies of Twilight (allfourofthe movies), Pirates of the Carribean, Harry Potter, and other broad targets.
 For their rap parody of Sherlock, they recreated the sets as accurately as possible, even filming at some actual locations from the series like the swimming pool seen in the final episode of season one.
 Hilly also does a scarily-accurate impression of Lady Gaga.

 The Many Adventures Of Lividmanda is a parody of Survivor(in particular the Micronesia season) made by a poster on the snarky Reality TV message board Survivor Sucks.
 It was quite popular there, and the expression "I'm Livid!" was a minor meme among online fans of Survivor for about a year.
 Some of the jokes won't make sense if you're not familiar with past seasons of the show or if you're not familiar with Survivor Sucks, but the story can be enjoyed by pretty much anyone if you want a quick laugh.